katekalcevich/accessible-accessibility/README.md

 Suggestions, edits and changes are welcome.

 Please read the [theory section](https://github.com/katekalcevich/accessible-accessibility/blob/master/Learn%20about%20digital%20accessibility.md#theory) before suggesting training.
 I don't recommend training that focuses on the Web Content Accessibility Guidelines.
 Based on my experience working in the field since 2001, it's not a good starting point.

+### License
+This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+That means you can quote it, copy it or rewrite it for either commercial or personal use and all I ask is that you provide a link back to this article.